lillianqin/book-project/analysis.md

 Note that *Level*’s constructor automatically inserts it into a *Half* such that sorted order is maintained.
 *Half*’s insert method just iterates through the *LevelList*, making comparisons until the newly-created *Level*’s price is in-between two extant ones (or the end of the list is reached), which takes linear time.

-In this step, I added a [*tlx::btree_map*](https://tlx.github.io/index.html) from prices to levels (*LevelMap*) to each *Half*, reducing the insertion time to logarithmic.
+In this step, I added a [*tlx::btree_map*](https://tlx.github.io/index.html) from prices to levels (*LevelMap*) to each *Half*.
+The worst-case runtime for inserting levels is reduced from O(n) from O(logn), while deletion is increased from O(1) to O(logn).
+However, the overall change is positive since insertion happens at least as much as deletion.
 Like binary search trees, B-trees are used for sorting, but can have multiple elements and branches per node and are self-balancing.
 B-trees also have better cache performance than binary trees: elements in one node are stored contiguously, so it is better in that regard to have more than two elements per node.
 One type of B-tree is a B+ tree, in which internal nodes store only keys and leaf nodes store only values.
 The leaf nodes connect to form a sorted linked list.
 As *tlx::btree_map* is a B+ tree, it can replace the *LevelList* entirely.
-After this change, benchmark time decreased to 56 seconds, down from 87.
+After this change, benchmark time decreased to 65 seconds, down from 87.

 ## Step 6: emhash7
 After Step 3, I learned that *absl::flat_hash_map* isn’t actually the fastest flat hash map implementation around.
 According to [Martin Ankerl’s benchmarking](https://martin.ankerl.com/2022/08/27/hashmap-bench-01/), one of the best maps for inserting and deleting numbers (the most frequent operations in *OrderBook*) is [*emhash7::HashMap*](https://github.com/ktprime/emhash), particularly when using the [*ankerl::unordered_dense::hash*](https://github.com/martinus/unordered_dense) or the mumx hash.
-I replaced the *flat_hash_maps* with this version, reducing time from 56 to 49 seconds.
+I replaced the *flat_hash_maps* with this version, reducing time from 65 to 49 seconds.

 ## Step 7: Branchless LevelCompare
 When code contains branches/conditional statements, the CPU will attempt to predict which branch is taken (ex. by frequency of each branch in the past), then fetch and speculatively execute the instructions that follow.